mmore500/waves/blog/_posts/2021-08-20-Mitchell-Johnson_Jamie-Schmidt.md

 In the config file, this means all a DynamicOrg needs is a list of names of all the Genomes and Brains it will contain.
 So long as all these Genomes and Brains are properly named, this will work seamlessly.
 Each specific TypedGenome<> will also come with specific parameters that appear in the .mabe file.
 Parameters like mutation probabilities, max/min values, and initially starting randomized or not, allow very specific experiments to be created.

 ## Brains / author: jamie
--how new brain functionality was implemented before we made the switch -how/where the functionality lives now, how its better this way

 Brains are the processors of all the Genomes in an Organism.
-They are only ever accessed through their process function, which takes an emp::DataMap and then processes all the relevent information.
+They are only ever accessed through their process function, which takes an emp::DataMap and then processes all the relevant information.
 In DynamicOrg in particular, they are all given a DataMap containing the Genomes in the DynamicOrg, and as each Brain will know which Genomes matter for its calculations, it will then access those Genomes, process them, and write its output to the DataMap.

 The Brain will be configured with the names of the Genomes it works with, along with the name of its output.
 This means that you can make identical Brains which still deal with different Genomes and write their outputs to different addresses in the DataMap.

 Many Brains, such as Markov Brains, are built from Genomes themselves, and this also occurs in the process function.
 This allows for Brains that evolve over time, and the Evaluator can either receive the Brain itself or whatever decision-making process it has built from the Genomes the Brain was given.

 ## Evaluators / author: jamie
--how new evaluator functionality was implemented before we made the switch -how/where the functionality lives now, how its better this way

 An Evaluator is, perhaps, the thing most users will spend the most time with for their custom experiments.
 In any evolutionary situation, Organisms will need to be evaluated on whatever traits they are supposed to be evolving, and the Evaluator assigns their fitness value from whatever outputs the Brains provide.